browserengineering/book/book/scheduling.md

 [race-condition]: https://en.wikipedia.org/wiki/Race_condition

-To do so we use a [`Condition`][condition-variable] object, which can only held by one thread at a time.
-Each thread will try to acquire `condition` before reading or writing to the `task_runner`, avoiding simultaneous access.^[The `blocking` parameter to `acquire` indicates whether the thread should wait for the lock to be available before continuing; in this chapter you'll always set it to `True`.
+To do so we use a [`Condition`][condition-variable] object, which can only be held by one thread at a time.
+Each thread will try to acquire `condition` before reading or writing to the `task_runner`, avoiding simultaneous access.^[The `blocking` parameter to `acquire` indicates whether the thread should wait for the condition to be available before continuing; in this chapter you'll always set it to `True`.
 (When the thread is waiting, it's said to be *blocked*.)]